 Podcast listeners are expected to reach estimates of 160 million by 2023 alone.
 This number alone offers some insight into just how big the industry of podcasting has come, as well as how large it will continue to grow.
 Not bad for a form of media technology that isn’t even 20 years old yet.

 The growth of the podcast industry is widespread in fields such as news, current events, politics, comedy, and popular culture.
 Millions upon millions of listeners or viewers are able to choose from a nearly endless range of podcasters on an infinite number of topics, and this is great news for both podcasters and podcast platforms.

 As the capabilities of the internet continue to grow and evolve to surprising new heights, podcasts will continue to grow and flourish in the years ahead, and it is not outside the realm of possibility to see the podcast format become one of the most dominant sources of media in most of the world.

 How Podcasts Make Money

 Podcasts make money in ways that may surprise listeners.
 One of the most popular traits of a podcast for listeners is that nearly all podcasts, with very few exceptions, are 100% free to listen to or watch.
 All you will need is internet access to download or open a podcast platform, and the internet to listen to or watch a podcast if you choose not to download a podcast episode.

-This is mostly because podcasters that grow subscribers and listens/views typically enter into a monetization agreement with a podcast platform.
+This is mostly because podcasters who grow subscribers, listeners, and views typically enter into a monetization agreement with a podcast platform.
 These agreements are based on advertisers who like to place their ads and promote products and services at specific, brief intervals during the running of a podcast episode.

-This translates to revenue for both the podcast platform and to the podcaster who runs the podcast.
-Listeners and viewers will have to listen to or watch these ads in a similar way like network, broadcast television, or traditional radio programs.
+This translates to revenue for both the podcast platform and the podcaster who runs the podcast.
+Listeners and viewers will have to listen to or watch these ads in a similar way to network, broadcast television, or traditional radio programs.